otrv4/otrv4/otrv4.md

 #### Receiving OTRv3 Specific Messages

-  * If an OTRv3 D-H commit message arrives and you support OTRv3, you may start OTRv3.
-All other OTRv3 specific messages are ignored.
+  * If you allow OTRv3 the protocol proceeds as specified in OTRv3.

 #### User requests to start an OTR conversation

-  * Send an OTR Query Message to the correspondent.
+  * Send an OTR Query Message including the allowed versions to the correspondent.

 #### Receiving plaintext without the whitespace tag

 If `msgstate` is `MSGSTATE_PLAINTEXT`:

-  * Simply display the message to the user.
+  * Display the message to the user.
-  * If you enforce encryption, warn the user that the message was received unencrypted.
+  * If encryption is required, warn the user that the message was received unencrypted.

 If `msgstate` is `MSGSTATE_ENCRYPTED` or `MSGSTATE_FINISHED`: